BDC Hamburger Icon

 2. Lack of profitability

 Lack of profit is another common reason companies fail.
-Yet while there is a correlation between poor profitability and cash flow problems, financial issues can arise for businesses that are making a steady profit too.
-If your organization has high business expenses and you’re looking to reinvest profits, you need to be extra cognizant of cash flow issues.
+Yet, while there is a correlation between poor profitability and cash flow problems, financial issues can also arise for businesses that are making a steady profit.
+If your organization has high business expenses and you’re looking to reinvest profits, you need to be extra mindful of cash flow issues.
 Plenty of companies have gone under, despite raising millions of dollars, owing to the simple fact that they were unable to generate steady cash.

-How to solve this problem: The best method to avoid profitability issues is to always look for more profit-making opportunities that increase cash flow.
+How to solve this problem: The best method to avoid profitability issues is to always look for more profit-making opportunities that expand your revenue sources and increase cash flow.
 These include developing new products or services, implementing product markups, doing consulting work and offering discounts and deals to increase traffic to your business.

 3. Withheld investment or funds